OWASP/CheatSheetSeries/README.md

     * Use `PNG` format for the images.

 **scripts**:
-* Contains all the utility scripts used to operate the project (linter audit...).
+* Contains all the utility scripts used to operate the project (markdown linter audit, dead link identification...).

 **templates**:
 * Contains templates used for different kinds of files (cheatsheet...).